The Taylor 710ce Rosewood, Spruce, Venetian Cutaway Acoustic/Electric Guitar With Burst Finish

 Concerning Taylor's bolt on neck, don't be deceived by traditionalists, my friends.
 Dovetail necks and Mortise Tenon necks are terrific things, but there's nothing illegitimate about Taylor's bolt on necks.
 The bolt on neck is less time consuming, and so allows these instruments to be sold for less than they otherwise would be.

 The neck width at the nut for these guitars is one and three quarters inch.
 Now this width is ever so slightly wider than is what is most commonly found on today's dreadnought guitars.
 Personally, I've owned and own guitars with the one and eleven sixteenths inch width neck at the nut, and the jump up to the one and three quarters inch neck isn't much of a jump.
 I believe what is most comfortable for you is what is best for you, but if your hands and fingers are big enough or long enough, then this fatter neck and slightly greater string spacing may help you to more flawlessly strike your notes.
 If you are accustomed to the more common one and eleven sixteenth inch at the nut neck width, don't fret!
+The more other neck width at the nut is available for all from Taylor from the factory if you should order it just that way.

 On either end of the strings on these guitars, and all Taylor instruments are Tusq nut and saddle, these guitars are hot-rodded from the factory for optimum volume, sustain, and clarity.
 Taylor's unique forward shifted X bracing (not a copy of Martin's), of course, is something designed for the serious musician or passionate amateur to utilize and adore for a lifetime.
 For the best competitive comparison, one should also play the Martin D-28 cutaway electric.
 Thanks for reading.